mbeddr/mps-platform-docs/src/doc/docs/home/trouble_shooting_guide.md

     There could also be some other reasons:

-    - A wrong version of the platform is used, e.g., MPS-Extensions 2021.1 with MPS 2021.2.
+    - A wrong version of the platform is used, for example, MPS-Extensions 2021.1 with MPS 2021.2.
 The major and minor versions have to be the same.
 Bug fix versions (e.g., 2021.1.4) should be compatible with the major/minor version of the platform.
     In rare cases, there can be an incompatibility because a bugfix/feature was backported from a newer MPS version, and the change is a breaking change.